King’s Youth Bus

 Activities on the bus

-In these days when children often spend hours in front of screens, the King’s Bus project aims to re-introduce traditional games and activities to today’s children and young people, using a classic, old bus as the hub for its activities.
-Activities we run on the bus include; traditional board games, Arts and Craft, Sports, including Table football, Table Tennis, Croquet, Archery, Petanque, Swing ball and Quoits.
+The King’s Bus project aims to re-introduce traditional games and activities to today’s children and young people, using a classic bus as the hub for its activities.
+Activities we run on the bus include; traditional board games, Arts and Craft, Table football, Air Hockey, Nail Painting.
+Outside the bus on the green, where available we also run Circus Skills, Table Tennis, Croquet, Archery, Petanque, Swing ball, Badminton, Skipping and Quoits.

 The bus provides a flexible space that can be set up for a wide variety of different activities.
 Where possible, we park the bus alongside a green or safe paved area which can be used for outdoor activities when the weather is good.